adnanali-koncept/onethought/wp-content/plugins/blocksy-companion/readme.txt

 2. Activate the plugin by going to **Plugins** page in WordPress admin and clicking on **Activate** link.

 == Changelog ==
+1.8.79: 2023-03-16
+- Fix: Account modal some strings where not translatable

+1.8.78: 2023-03-09
+- Improvement: Prefix XML parser class to not clash with other plugins
+- Improvement: Correctly extract SVG sizes in blocksy_image function

+1.8.77: 2023-03-02
+- Improvement: General fixes and improvements

+1.8.76: 2023-02-23
+- Improvement: Better detection of user and CPT conditions

 1.8.75: 2023-02-15
 - Improvement: General fixes and improvements